Products Liability – Knowing & Preparing for NJ’s Successor Liability

 Product-Line Exception in a Bankruptcy Sale

-Unlike a statutory merger where “all of the liabilities of a former corporation attach to the surviving corporation”, a bankruptcy is much more complex.
+Unlike a statutory merger where “all of the liabilities of a former corporation attach to the surviving corporation”, a bankruptcy is much more complex, and many corporations need the help and support of a bankruptcy attorney in Harrisburg PA or wherever their location is.
 Initially it may be undetermined which assets or liabilities will be discharged or acquired.
 The product-line exception was revisited by the New Jersey Supreme Court in Lefever v.
 K.P.
 Hovnanian Enter., Inc., 160 N.J.
 307 (1999), which involved an asset sale under a Bankruptcy Section 363 Order.
 In Lefever, an injured forklift operator brought an action under the product line exception against the manufacturer’s successor that acquired the product line owner’s assets at the bankruptcy sale.
 These assets included the engineering data, dealers, inventory, work in process, accounts receivable, plant and manufacturing equipment.
 The purchasing corporation also benefited from claiming that the predecessor’s founder was also the founder of their company and that their product quality and leadership role in the forklift industry never changed.
 Lastly, they claimed to have a “continuity of enterprise” with the same personnel and dealers.